 Is Trading Whilst Insolvent Illegal?

 Fraudulent trading, on the other hand, is a criminal offence in the UK.
-It occurs when a company’s directors continue to trade a company with the intent to defraud its creditors or for any fraudulent purpose.
+It occurs when company directors knowingly trade a company whilst insolvent with the intent to defraud its creditors.
 This can include actions such as hiding or destroying company records, making false or misleading statements about the company’s financial health, or engaging in transactions that are designed to defraud creditors.

 If a company is found to have engaged in fraudulent trading, the directors can be personally liable for the company’s debts and can face criminal charges, including imprisonment.